Codebetterordietrying/INDR_A2/README.md

 ### Contents
 Here, you will find the layout of the branches and files inside this repository.
+>[!IMPORTANT]
+>The .m files are MATLAB files, where the main is a script, whilst the rest are classes.
+Each branch has a devlog to note any changes made.
 ```mermaid
 mindmap
   root((main-you are here))